fglock/Perlito/README-perlito5-JavaScript.md

 - utf8 is not implemented yet.

-- Regex is missing some features, such as /x modifier.
+- Regex is missing some features:
+  "/x" modifier.
+  "/s" modifier.
   "/e" modifier is supported.

 - Control structures are partially implemented;